Understanding Ama in Ayurveda: Causes, Symptoms, and Natural Ways to Remove Toxins

 Stopping before full satiety

 "Simplicity in diet gives the body space to rest, digest, and naturally reset.
 In Ayurveda, food is truly “Ayurvedic” not by label or cookbook, but by how well it aligns with your unique dosha balance and your current state of Agni (digestive fire) and Ama (undigested toxins).
-When food matches your constitution and digestive capacity, it strengthens digestion, clears energy, and restores balance in both body and mind." -Veena, Saumya Ayurveda
+When food matches your constitution and digestive capacity, it strengthens digestion, clears energy, and restores balance in both body and mind." -Veena Blilie

 3. Herbal Support (Gentle Regulation, Not Aggression)